Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: The main results: preliminaries, formulation, and discussion

-Partially, one can resolve the justification problem by using an approximative procedure (e.g. \cite{Po94}, \cite{PP95}) or by analysing the perturbation of the resolvent kernels (cf. \cite{BJ07}).
-However, the most difficult point here is to relate \emph{uniquely} the initial symbol and the Markov process associated with $p_t(x,y)$.
-This problem was solved recently in \cite{KS14}, in the framework of a singular gradient perturbation of an $\alpha$-stable generator, in terms of the weak solutions to a corresponding SDE (see also \cite{CW13}, where the martingale problem approach was used instead).
-The technique therein is closely related to the one introduced (in the diffusive setting) in \cite{BC03}, and apparently strongly relies on the structural assumption that the resolvent which corresponds to $p_t(x,y)$ is a perturbation of the resolvent for an $\alpha$-stable process.
+Partially, one can solve the problem of relating the kernel $p_t(x,y)$ to a Markov process by using some approximation procedure (e.g. \cite{Po94}, \cite{PP95}), or by analysing the perturbation of the resolvent kernels (cf. \cite{BJ07}).
+However, the most difficult part here is to relate \emph{uniquely} the initial symbol and the Markov process associated with $p_t(x,y)$.
+This problem was recently solved in \cite{KS14}, in the framework of a singular gradient perturbation of an $\alpha$-stable generator, in terms of the weak solution to the corresponding SDE.
+See also \cite{CW13}, where alternatively the martingale problem approach was used.
+The technique therein is closely related to those introduced (in the diffusive setting) in \cite{BC03}, and apparently strongly relies on the structural assumption that the resolvent, which corresponds to $p_t(x,y)$, is a perturbation of the resolvent of an $\alpha$-stable process.

-We propose a new method of justification, based on the notion of the \emph{approximative fundamental solution} to the Cauchy problem for (\ref{L_ful}); see Section \ref{s4} and especially the discussion at the beginning of Section \ref{s52}.
-This method strongly exploits the properties of the parametrix series, which gives a possibility to make this method free from any additional structural assumptions.
-Therefore we expect that this method will be well applicable for other systems, where the parametrix construction is feasible; this is the subject of our further research.
+We propose a new method for solving this correspondence problem.
+Our method is based on the notion of the \emph{approximate fundamental solution} to the Cauchy problem for (\ref{L_ful}), see Section \ref{s4} and especially the discussion at the beginning of Section \ref{s52}.
+Combined with a proper ``approximate'' version of the positive maximum principle, this notion gives a flexible tool both for proving the semigroup properties of $p_t(x,y)$ (Theorem \ref{t2}), and for studying more delicate uniqueness issues (Theorem \ref{t3}).
+We expect that this method will be well applicable in other situations, where the parametrix construction is feasible; this is the subject of our ongoing research.